NicoPANW/Contrail_Cookbook/docs/index.md

 ### Route Target(s)

 This option allows to specify a specific RT for a VN.
-No that Contrail automatically set a RT for a VN.
+Note that Contrail automatically set a RT for a VN.

 Below it shows Red VN with its RT auto set by Contrail.